 The key tool used by webmasters to evaluate the traffic arriving to their website is an analytics platform.

-The first is simple readable text, which for all intents and purposes has no effect on website speeds since the bandwidth required to transmit text across a network is minimal.
+There are three categories of a website.
+The first is simple readable text.
+This for all intents and purposes has no effect on website speeds.
+Why?
+The bandwidth required to transmit text across a network is minimal.

-While it is true that a speed test won’t necessarily highlight these problems, what it will do is allow developers to build your site with a baseline speed comparison established right at the beginning.
+A speed test won’t necessarily highlight these problems.
+What it will do is allow developers to build your site with a baseline speed comparison established right at the beginning.

-Like the use of a website debugger or the use of software profiling applications, the speed test can be used alongside your logging facilities to perform serialized A/B testing on every minor iteration of your site’s design.
+Like the use of a website debugger or the use of software profiling applications, the speed test is used alongside your logging facilities.
+You can perform serialized A/B testing on every minor iteration of your site’s design.

-If a change is made that causes your site’s speed to deviate too far from your target baseline, then you will know exactly what element caused the degradation in performance and make the appropriate adjustments.
+If a change is made that causes your site’s speed to deviate too far from your target baseline, then you know exactly what element impact performance.
+Then, you can make the appropriate adjustments.